Thomas Albert Miner was born on Oct. 14, 1851 (or 1852 or 1854) in Sego, Perry County, OH, the son of Frederick and Catherine (Miller) Miner Jr.

 Thomas married Eveline "Effie" Emick (1852-1918) in about 1875, when he was age 24 and she 23.
 Eveline was the daughter of Michel and Setta (Neff) Emick of Pennsylvania.

-They had three children -- among them Guy Frederick Minor and Destia "Desta" Freese Trunick.
-The third apparently died young.
+The couple bore three children -- Homer Miner, Guy Frederick Minor and Destia "Desta" Freese Trunick.

 The Minors made their home in the village of Ontario, Springfield Township, Richland County, OH, where Thomas was employed for decades as a railroad section foreman.
 The federal census of 1900 shows the family residing in Springfield, with their two living children under their roof.
 Their home circa 1910, as recorded by the census-taker, was Shelly Road in Ontario.